vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 ALPS updates the initial value of each setting as described in Section 7.2.4.2 of [HTTP3].
 In both the client and server, the initial value of each setting is the value in the ALPS SETTINGS frame, or the default value if not specified.
-This allows messages to incoporate non-default settings values without waiting for the peer's SETTINGS frame.
+This allows messages to incoporate non-default setting values without waiting for the peer's SETTINGS frame.

 Unlike with HTTP/2, a SETTINGS frame in ALPS does not replace the SETTINGS